-- Find more in this list of free tools here on Search Engine Journal
+- Find more in this list of tools here on Search Engine Journal.

 Most of these tools work by scraping Google SERPs (and sometimes the sites that rank highest there) to discover the search terms and questions searchers use most frequently for a given topic or keyword.

 As always, some paid tools will give you more depth, including terms semantically related to your keywords.

 As a final step, look through your now-expanded keyword list to pick out the high-level topics, then group the remaining keywords under these according to relevance.

 You can use this organized list later to guide you in building out interlinked content that will give you broader topical relevancy with search engines.

 Step 6: Prioritize by Opportunities vs. Investment

 This final step is not really research per se, but it is a critical bridge to converting what you discovered in your research into actions that lead to results.

 In this process, your first priority should be the best opportunities, but these always must be weighed against the cost of winning those opportunities.